MathiyazhaganDhanapal/Digital-Signal-Processing--FIR-BAND-STOP-FILTER-DESIGN/README.md

 ## RESULT:

-Thus the design of Band pass FIR digital filter using Hanning waveforms were plotted and output was verified.
+Thus the design of Band stop FIR digital filter using Hanning waveforms were plotted and output was verified.